jclapis/rp-pi-guide/Preliminary-Setup.md

 - Some **heatsinks**.
 You're going to be running the Pi under heavy load 24/7, and it's going to get hot.
   Heatsinks will help so it doesn't throttle itself.
 You ideally want a set of 3: one for the CPU, one for the RAM, and one for the USB controller.
   [Here is a good example of a nice set](https://www.canakit.com/raspberry-pi-4-heat-sinks.html).
+- A **case**.
+There are two ways to go here: with a fan, and fanless.
+  - With a fan:
     - A 40mm **fan**.
 Same as the above, the goal is to keep things cool while running your Rocket Pool node.
     - A **case with a fan mount** to tie it all together.
-Note that if you get [a heatsink case like this](https://www.amazon.com/Raspberry-Armor-Metal-Aluminium-Heatsink/dp/B07VWM4J4L), you won't need to get the heatsinks and fan separately.
+      You could also get a case with integrated fans [like this one](https://www.amazon.com/Raspberry-Armor-Metal-Aluminium-Heatsink/dp/B07VWM4J4L) so you don't have to buy the fans separately.
+  - Without a fan:
+    - A **fanless case** that acts as one giant heatsink, like [this one](https://www.amazon.com/Akasa-RA08-M1B-Raspberry-case-Aluminium/dp/B081VYVNTX).
+      I don't know how the system temperatures compare to a fanned case, but this is a nice option since it's silent.
+      Credit to Discord user Ken for pointing me in this direction!

 You can get a lot of this stuff bundled together for convenience - for example, [Canakit offers a kit](https://www.amazon.com/CanaKit-Raspberry-8GB-Starter-Kit/dp/B08956GVXN) with many components included.